raku68/FIGP2/README.md

 ### Installation
-We recoomend that above packages are installed before running the installation commnad, although the installation command can automatically install theose packages.
+We recomend that above packages are installed before running the installation commnad, although the installation command can automatically install theose packages.

 1. Close the github repository